Howard Hack: Major exhibitions

 "Everyday after Laurel Hill pre-school, Hondo, Russell, myself and a few others would take the steps down to Howard's house where we would stay and play until our parents picked us up.
 Cook Island! - what a place to be a four year old!
 Thank you Howard" wrote an old friend on the memory board of his obituary.
 Hack died in 2015.

 Exhibitions

-Solo
+Solo exhibitions

 Information regarding One-Person Shows, Group Exhibitions, Collections, Awards and Prizes for Howard Hack is drawn primarily from the catalog for Howard Hack: Silverpoint Drawing Series, 1967 - 1981, An Exhibition organized by the Achenbach Foundation for Graphic Arts, The Fine Arts Museums of San Francisco, California Palace of the Legion of Honor (1981).